xdbob/mkinitcpio-gpg-encrypt/README.md

 PGP smart cards have varying options for PIN limits and reset or self-destruct functionality - choose one that fits your needs.

-This hook has only been tested with the Yubikey NEO.
+This hook has been tested with the Yubikey NEO, nano and the Yubikey 4.

 ## Disclaimer